Best Black Friday laptop deals - UK offers live now on MacBook Air, Dell and more

 HP Chromebook 11 G5 11.6″ – £172.99 on Ebay UK

 This is a lightweight option if you’re looking for a Chrome OS laptop.
-There’s 4GB of RAM and 16GB storage if you just want something relatively cheap and cheerful this could be an option ahead of Black Friday.
+There’s 4GB of RAM and 16GB storage if you just want something relatively cheap and cheerful this could be an option.

 Asus VivoBook 14 X420UA 14″ laptop – £279.99 at John Lewis